jenkinsci/devops-portal-plugin/README.md

    - Pipeline script: copy/past content of file `src/test/jobs/Jenkinsfile`
    - If you want to enable the reporting of quality indicators on a remote SonarQube instance, set up a credential and put the ID into the `SONAR_CREDENTIAL` property.
    - If your self-hosted instance of SonarQube is using a self-signed certificate, fill the property `SONAR_CUSTOM_DOMAIN` with the DNS name of your server.
+   - If you want to simulate a deployment, select a configured environment using `DEPLOYMENT_ENV` property

 ## <a name="section-archi"></a> Application architecture